Japanese Oni Devil Stud Earrings — .925 Sterling Silver

 For the same Oni face with red gemstone eyes, the Oni Devil Skull Earrings with Red CZ Eyes add crimson stones into the sockets for extra intensity.

-If you prefer a cooler, more mystical Oni, the Devil Skull Earrings with Green CZ Eyes use emerald-tone CZ on a polished silver finish — same 11x15mm sculpt, different mood.
+If you prefer a cooler, more mystical Oni, the Devil Skull Earrings with Green CZ Eyes set emerald-tone CZ into a brighter polished finish.
+Same 11x15mm sculpt, cooler mood.

 For a sharper, colorless take, the Oni Mask Studs with Diamond CZ Eyes combine the horn design with clear faceted stones on a darker oxidized base.